mloning/minimal-python-app-using-docker-cron/README.md

 1. `docker build --rm -t python-app .`
 2. `docker run -t -i --rm --name python-app -v <output-directory>:/output python-app`

 The `<output-directory>` is a directory on the host machine.
+Use the full, absolute path to specify it.
 It is used for writing out logs from the application.

 The configuration in `schedule.txt` will run the Python script every minute.